Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

 Florian Rampelt is Deputy Head of the Office of the Hochschulforum Digitalisierung and Managing Director of the AI Campus at the Stifterverband.
 In the Hochschulforum Digitalisierung, he works in the field of peer-to-peer strategy consulting and the European activities of the Hochschulforum.
-With the AI Campus, Florian Rampelt is actively involved in building a learning platform for artificial intelligence in close collaboration with several partner institution.
+With the AI Campus, Florian Rampelt is actively involved in building a learning platform for artificial intelligence in close collaboration with several partner institutions.

 Talk and discussion

-Future Skills, Empowerment and Openness as Key Drivers of Sustainable Digitalisation in Higher Education
+Future Skills, Empowerment, and Openness as Key Drivers of Sustainable Digitalisation in Higher Education

 Our Experts